 Further investigation into it suggested – generally, this time of the year the between winters and summers, weather becomes predictably unpredictable.
 Summers are mostly hot and Winters mostly cold, but spring can be either, on successive days or even in the space of a few hours.
-This kind of unsettled weather can be vaguely discontenting and comes with the risk of harmful viruses and bacteria in the surroundings and in our bodies.
+This kind of unsettled weather can be vaguely discontenting and comes with the risk of harmful viruses and bacterias in the surroundings and in our bodies.
 A lot of people at this time experience changes in their health with the changing weather, including more frequent headaches, joint pain, tiredness, and even catching more colds.
-That brings the increased risk of Chicken pox, Conjunctivitis, Hay fever and Allergic Asthma going at its peak.
+It also brings the increased risk of Chicken pox, Conjunctivitis, Hay fever and allergic Asthma going at its peak.
 May be that’s why spring is traditionally the season we try to get things in order with spring cleaning.

 Beginning the Holi festival night before – by going around the Holika Dahan (Bonfire), and absorbing the heat coming from bonfire helps kill the bacteria/ viruses in the body and hence this becomes another way of spring-cleaning process for the individual and surroundings.
 It is to be noted that this bonfire does not consists of garbage, unwanted goods or any sort of clearance.
-Instead traditionally consists of very specific things such as logs and pieces of dry wood, Cow-dung, Camphor, Cloves, Ghee, whole grains, incense, specific flowers, raw cotton thread, Gulaal etc. Once the fire is over, people apply some bits of ashes which consists of medicinal properties on to the body.
+Instead, it traditionally consists of very specific things such as logs and pieces of dry wood, Cow-dung, Camphor, Cloves, Ghee, whole grains, incense, specific flowers, raw cotton thread, Gulaal etc. Once the fire is over, people apply some bits of ashes which consists of medicinal properties on to the body.